 Whenever we transfer your personal data out of the UK or EU/EEA, we seek to ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-Please contact us at firstname.lastname@example.org you want further information on the specific mechanism used by us when transferring your personal data out of the UK or EU/EEA.
+Please contact us at firstname.lastname@example.org if you want further information on the specific mechanism used by us when transferring your personal data out of the UK or EU/EEA.

 7. DATA SECURITY